arifian/myweb/webtest/README.md

 # webtest

-Web using atom (with the datomic alpha ver)
+Web using atom (plus scratch about datomic implementation)

 ## Usage

 lein repl -> (dev) -> (start-dev)

-FIXME

 ## License

-Copyright © 2017 FIXME
+Copyright © 2017 arifian.r@gmail.com

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.